Skip to content

 Expected Output: If successful, the command will complete without any error messages.
 Some users may see no output at all, which is normal for successful launchctl operations.

-💡 Pro Tip from Experience: After running this command, you don’t need to restart Packages or your Mac.
+Pro Tip: After running this command, you don’t need to restart Packages or your Mac.
 Simply retry your build operation in Packages, and it should complete successfully.

 Method 1: Check Service Status